GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-autopilot/README.md

     You need to create a kubernetes secret that grants "code read" permission.

     > Note: This example will use an Azure Devops Repo.
-Further info can be found on this site: https://cloud.google.com/anthos-config-management/docs/how-to/installing-config-sync#git-creds-secret.
+Further info can be found on this site: <https://cloud.google.com/anthos-config-management/docs/how-to/installing-config-sync#git-creds-secret>.

 1. Configure the following environment variables:

-    ```
+    ```bash
     export GIT_USERNAME=<git username>
     export TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
     ```